-Parts of the iconic ice chase scenes in the Bond blockbuster Die Another Day were in fact shot in a rather unlikely car park in the village of Bourton-on-the-Water, as well as at the ex-RAF aircraft runway at nearby Upper Rissington.
+Parts of the iconic ice chase scene in the Bond blockbuster Die Another Day were in fact shot in a rather unlikely car park in the village of Bourton-on-the-Water, as well as at the ex-RAF aircraft runway at nearby Upper Rissington.

-Two seasons of Netflix’s hugely popular Sex Education featured key filming locations across the Forest of Dean and the Wye Valley.
+Netflix’s hugely popular Sex Education featured key filming locations across the Forest of Dean and the Wye Valley.
 Starring Asa Butterfield and Gillian Anderson, the most striking was the distinctive red and white house known as The Chalet, which overlooks Symonds Yat, as well as Bathhurst Pool in Lydney, Dean Forest Railway and its Parkend station, the bridge at Redbrook and St Briavels Castle.

 The photogenic poppy field at Whittington Lodge Farm, near Cheltenham, appeared in powerful war film Atonement, which starred Keira Knightley and James McAvoy.

 The ancient fortress Berkeley Castle, near Stroud, has been used for scenes in many a film including Wolf Hall, hit BBC children’s television series The Ghost Hunter, as well as the first televised version of The Other Boleyn Girl.
-Plus, you might spot Berkeley Castle in Johnny English Strikes Again featured as the location for the G8 summit – thanks to some serious CGI it appears as if on a remote island in the middle of the ocean!
+Plus, you might spot Berkeley Castle in Johnny English Strikes Again as the location for the G8 summit – thanks to some serious CGI it appears as if on a remote island in the middle of the ocean!